ndfelps/BCPSEProject/README.md

   ### Actual Result

-  The inistial drop down menu you had disappears as soon as you attempt to mouse over it
+  The inistial drop down menu you had disappears as soon as you attempt to mouse over it, and the text of the categories overlaps on the drop down menu.

 ## The Solution